Efficiently Learning Branching Networks for Multitask Algorithmic Reasoning: Introduction

 \section{Introduction}

-Reasoning is tied to the ability of a learning system to make inductive inferences based on its internally stored states, and it remains one of the central challenges in artificial intelligence \cite{feigenbaum1963computers}.
+Reasoning is tied to a learning system's ability to make inductive inferences from its internal states, and it remains a central challenge in artificial intelligence \cite{feigenbaum1963computers}.
 Many formalisms---most notably probabilistic reasoning via Bayesian networks---have been developed to build models that can reason efficiently under uncertainty \cite{russell1995modern}.
 More recently, a complementary line of work has sought to characterize the reasoning ability of neural networks through the lens of algorithmic execution, viewing reasoning as the step-by-step computation performed by a classical algorithm.
 Surprisingly, for a wide range of basic graph algorithms such as shortest paths and reachability, neural networks can be trained to accurately predict not only the final output of the algorithm but also its intermediate states \cite{velivckovic2022clrs}.
 This raises a natural next question: can we design a model capable of solving multiple algorithmic reasoning tasks simultaneously?
-Since the number of possible combinations among $n$ tasks grows combinatorially, the central challenge becomes developing architectures and training methods that enable efficient and scalable {multitask algorithmic reasoning}.
+Since the number of possible combinations among $n$ tasks grows combinatorially, the central challenge is to develop architectures and training methods that enable efficient and scalable {multitask algorithmic reasoning}.

-A rigorous study of algorithmic reasoning is valuable not only from a foundational perspective \cite{velivckovic2021neural}, but also for its potential to improve the reasoning abilities of large language models (LLMs), especially on tasks involving graphs and structured computation \cite{wang2023can,fatemitalk,sanford2024understanding}.
-In our own experiments, we observe that prompting open-source LLMs (e.g., Llama-3-8B and Qwen-3-1.7B) with textual descriptions of algorithmic tasks, such as shortest paths, performs roughly 65\% worse than directly training a graph neural network on the same task.
-Besides, the ability to accurately predict intermediate algorithmic execution steps can also be linked to reasoning in chain-of-thought fine-tuning \cite{chen2024graphwiz,nye2022show,wang2022iteratively}.
+A rigorous study of algorithmic reasoning is valuable not only from a foundational perspective \cite{velivckovic2021neural}, but also for its potential to improve the reasoning abilities of large language models (LLMs), especially on tasks involving graphs and structured computation \cite{wang2023can}.
+In our experiments, we observe that prompting open-source LLMs (e.g., Llama-3-8B and Qwen-3-1.7B) with textual descriptions of algorithmic tasks, such as shortest paths, yields performance roughly 65\% worse than directly training a graph neural network on the same task.